 Melinda Rácz, MSc

-Melinda Rácz is a PhD student at the Szentágothai János Doctoral School of Neurosciences at Semmelweis University.
-She received her master’s degree in electrical engineering at Budapest University of Technology and Economics in 2020.
+Melinda Rácz is a Ph.D. student at János Szentágothai Doctoral School of Neurosciences of Semmelweis University.
+They obtained their master’s degree in electrical engineering at Budapest University of Technology and Economics in 2020.
 Melinda is interested in brain-computer interfacing (based on e.g. EEG, ECoG, or neural signals recorded using intracranial electrodes); they are a member of the group since 2018.
 CV

 Barnabás Kocsis, MSc